danielm2402/danielm2402/README.md

 # Hi, I'm Batman 👋 (Unfortunately I'm not)

 My name is Daniel, I'm frontend developer in LinkedAI.
 I'm a lover of science, code and mathematics.
-My programming partner is called Linux (he's a hamster)
+My roommate is Linux (he's a hamster)

 ### Some random information about me: